donaristos/Holographic_Lattice_Conductivity/README.md

 To compile the project, I have included a makefile to be used with GNU C++.
 You might have to modify that depending on where your libraries are located and the distribution of C++ you are using.

+The folder structure of the repository is:

+ * *Mathematica*

-The folder "Mathematica" contains the Mathematica notebooks I used to write the equations of motion of Einstein-Maxwell-Dilaton including the DeTurck trick term in Einstein's equations.
+   Contains the Mathematica notebooks I used to write the equations of motion of Einstein-Maxwell-Dilaton including the DeTurck trick term in Einstein's equations.
 The subfolder "Background" contains the notebooks concerning the background geometries.
 The subfolder "Conductivity" contains the notebooks for the equations governing the computation of the optical conductivity.

+ * *Sourcefiles*

-The above mentioned notebooks output the
+   The above mentioned notebooks output the equations of motion and boundary conditions in C files.
+These need to moved to the folder "Sourcefiles" when compiling.

+* *Background*

+  The program that constructs the gravitational backgrounds which are dual to a explicit lattice configuration on the conformal boundary field theory.

+* *Perturbation*

+   The program that compute the optical conductivities of the holographic lattice